KwanLab/Autometa/docs/source/running-autometa.rst

 =====

 While the Autometa Nextflow pipeline can be run using Nextflow directly, we designed it using nf-core standards and templating to provide an easier user experience through use of the nf-core "tools" python library.
-The directions below demonstrate using a minimal Conda environment to install Nextflow and nf-core tools and run the Autometa pipeline.
+The directions below demonstrate using a minimal Conda environment to install Nextflow and nf-core tools and then running the Autometa pipeline.

 .. _install-nextflow-nfcore-with-conda:

 Installing Nextflow and nf-core tools with Conda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have not previously installed/used Conda, you can get it using the OS-appropriate Miniconda installer here: `<https://docs.conda.io/en/latest/miniconda.html>`_
+If you have not previously installed/used Conda, you can get it using the Miniconda installer appropriate to your system, here: `<https://docs.conda.io/en/latest/miniconda.html>`_

-Running the following command will create a minimal Conda environment named "autometa-nf", and install Nextflow and nf-core tools.
+After installing conda, running the following command will create a minimal Conda environment named "autometa-nf", and install Nextflow and nf-core tools.

 .. code-block:: bash

-    conda env create --file=https://raw.githubusercontent.com/KwanLab/Autometa/nfcore/environment.yml
+    conda env create --file=https://raw.githubusercontent.com/KwanLab/Autometa/main/environment.yml

 If you receive the message...